5amCurfew/xtkt/README.md

 A [catalog](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#catalog) is required for the extraction.
 Discovery of the catalog can be run using the `--discover` flag which creates the `<stream_name>_catalog.json` file.
 This can then be altered for the definition of the [*schema message*](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#schema-message) sent to your target.
 Running `xtkt` in discovery will overwite the existing catalog.

+Schema detection is naive using the data type of the first non-null value detected per property when generating the catalog.

 ```bash
 $ xtkt config.json --discover
 ```

 ### :clipboard: State

 `xtkt` uses a state file to track the records processed for each stream.
 The state file is written to the current working directory and is named `<stream_name>_state.json` where the `bookmark` values are a list of `_sdc_surrogate_key` values already processed.
-This defines the *[state message](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#state-message)* sent to your target.
+Records that fail schema validation are recorded in the state file in `quarantine` list.

 ### :nut_and_bolt: Using with [Singer.io](https://www.singer.io/) Targets